 The derivative of the utility is

-where $\experiment_{\type,\posterior} \in \experiments$ is the optimal experiment for the agent given private type $\type$ and belief $\posterior$, and $\V_3(\posterior, \experiments, \type)$ is the partial derivative on the third coordinate.
+where $\experiment_{\type,\posterior} \in \experiments$ is the optimal experiment for the agent given private type $\type$ and belief $\posterior$ and $\V_3(\posterior, \experiments, \type)$ is the partial derivative on the third coordinate.
 Thus, we have

-Then the revenue of the data broker is
+Then, the revenue of the data broker is

 where the second equality holds by integration by parts.
-The next lemma provides sufficient and necessary conditions on the allocations such that the resulting mechanism is incentive compatible and individual rational.
+The next lemma provides sufficient and necessary conditions on the allocations such that the resulting mechanism is incentive compatible and individually rational.